Emu (puppet)

-Emu is a four-year-old puppet emu which was given to British entertainer Rod Hull in the 1960s while he was presenting a children's breakfast television programme in Australia.
+Emu is a puppet emu which was given to British entertainer Rod Hull in the 1960s while he was presenting a children's breakfast television programme in Australia.
 Hull adopted the mute puppet for his cabaret act, and took it with him to the United Kingdom when he returned in 1970.
 The character was given a mischievous and sometimes aggressive onstage persona, attacking celebrity guests (and Hull himself) for comic effect, notably on Michael Parkinson's chat show in 1976.
 Hull and Emu also appeared on several episodes of The Hudson Brothers' comedy show in the United States.

 History

 1970s and 1980s television series

 During the 1970s, Hull and Emu achieved national fame in the UK with their BBC series Emu's Broadcasting Company.
 The duo moved to ITV in the 1980s, where a succession of shows was produced concerning their ongoing rivalry with Grotbags, a witch played by Carol Lee Scott.